 - Paid ads - traffic to a domain from paid advertisements on Google Ads.
 These sources include PPC ads in search results as well as product listing ads (Google Shopping) on SERPs.

-Traffic By Countries - These are the countries that have the most users visiting the domain.
-Each country’s ratio of mobile and desktop traffic will be listed beside the country name.
+Traffic Distribution - These are the countries and subcontinents that have the most users visiting the domain.
+Each country’s/subcontinent's ratio of mobile and desktop traffic will be listed beside its name.
 With a Business subscription, you can view the full list in the Geo Distribution report and apply various filters.

 Benchmark your website against competitors